Azure/aks-bestpractices-ignite19/backup_restore/README.md

 # Backup and Restore AKS
-Backup and Restore is your should be the top item in your business contunity plan. in this demo i'll walk you through the different options you have in Azure and the recommendations
+Backup and Restore should be the top item in your business continuity plan. in this demo i'll walk you through the different options you have in Azure and the recommendations.

-## Why this is important
+## Why is this important?
 The need for back up and restore is concerned when state is involved in your Kubernetes deployment, once you have a persistent volume as part of a Kubernetes stateful set or a deployment then your cluster is no longer the same, it requires more care, as losing the cluster or the volume will result in losing data.

 ## Azure Snapshot API